littlebizzy/disable-comments/readme.md

 - follows WordPress coding standards
 - no database involvement
 - disables all comments, pingbacks, trackbacks on all pages and post types
-- prevents comments JS scripts from loading
-- removes comments drop-down in Admin bar
-- disables comment meta boxes on post edit screen
-- disables certain comment related settings on Discussion settings page
+- closes comments and pings on frontend and hides existing comments
 - disables `/wp-admin/edit-comments.php` for non-Admin and non-Super Admin (Multisite) users
-- disables Recent Comments WP Admin widget for non-Admin users
+- removes Recent Comments in Activity widget for non-Admin users
+- removes the comments drop-down in Admin bar
+- removes X-Pingback headers
+- denies access to any RSS comment feeds
+- prevents comment-reply JS script from loading
+- disables comment related meta boxes on post edit screen
+- removes comment feed links in wp_head
 - supports PHP 7.0 to PHP 8.3
 - supports Multisite